bblfsh/documentation/uast/representation_v2.md

 similar to JSON, but that preserve all the primitive value types that AST can express.

-Babelfish parsers will provide an AST in this form, which allow to process them with the same transformation pipeline.
+Babelfish's parsers will provide an AST in this form, which allow to process them with the same transformation pipeline.

 For the specific list of UAST types, see [Semantic UAST](./semantic-uast.md).